 Shanvi Srivastava On Her Tollywood Innings: Didn't Get Any Chances After Rowdy

 Actress Shanvi Srivastava is beyond any doubt, one of the most popular young stars in South cinema.
 The lovely lady will soon be seen in the Kannada biggie Avane Sriramnarayana, featuring actor Rakshit Shetty in the lead, and this has given her fans a reason to rejoice.
-The film, dubbed in Telugu as Athade Srimannarayana, is expected to get a good release in the AP/TS region and this makes it a big affair for all concerned.
+The film, dubbed in Telugu as Athade Srimannarayana, is expected to get a good release in the AP/TS regions and this makes it a big affair for all concerned.
 During the biggie's Telugu promotions, the Adda star recalled her stint in Tollywood and said that she did not receive any offers post her initial run, which forced her to sit at home for more than a year.

 "Maybe I'm too young, not acting well or don't have the good looks, that I didn't get any chances in Telugu industry after Rowdy (directed by Ram Gopal Varma), as I've sat jobless for almost year and a half.
 Every night I used to cry, thinking that I'm wrong somewhere.
 But finally, I got a chance to come to this city with Athade Srimannarayana," (sic) she said.